devrev/adaas-chef-cli/README.md

 The first function of the local UI is to assemble a 'blueprint' for concrete import running in the test-org, allowing the mapping to be tested out and evaluated.
 After it is used for the import, the mappings become immutable, but the chef-cli UI offers a button to make a draft clone, which can be edited again for refinements.

+If you are also creating devrev -> external sync, use

+`$ chef-cli configure-mappings --env prod --reverse`, which enabled mapping in both directions.

 ## Use the local UI to create an initial domain mappings